-The Company is in the business of exploring and developing its mineral properties in Switzerland and has not yet determined whether this property contains ore reserves that are economically recoverable.
+The Company is in the business of exploring and developing its mineral properties in the United States and Switzerland and has not yet determined whether these properties contains ore reserves that are economically recoverable.
 The recoverability of the amounts shown for mineral property and related deferred exploration costs is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of the mineral property and upon future profitable production.